universal-packages/universal-logger/README.md

 ### getTransport()

-Gets a named transport so we can manipulate its behaviour
+Gets a named transport so we can manipulate its behavior

 ```js
 const trasnport = logger.getTransport('terminal')